hoovflight/betaflight-configurator/README.md

 ## Authors

-Hoovflight Configurator is a [fork](#credits) of the Cleanflight Configurator with support for Hoovflight instead of Cleanflight.
+Hoovflight Configurator is a [fork](#credits) of the Betaflight Configurator with support for Hoovflight instead of Cleanflight.

 This configurator is the only configurator with support for Hoovflight specific features.
 It will likely require that you run the latest firmware on the flight controller.
 If you are experiencing any problems please make sure you are running the [latest firmware version](https://github.com/hoovflight/hoovflight/releases/).